 Compared to the relationship that boyfriend Nick has with his Mum, Charlie’s relationship with his own Mum (and indeed immediate family) seems more strained and less emotionally intimate.
 Charlie sneaks out to see Nick, and there’s very little physical contact at home in the way of hugs; his sister clearly has his back, but has that detached mannerism that Charlie’s Mum also has – maybe keeping Charlie at bay, somehow.
 (It is also interesting to see his sister on her own at the school prom, and I would hazard a guess that she may be primarily insecure-avoidantly attached.
 Quite self-sufficient and guarded.)

-It is interesting that Charlie is so open and expressive with his emotions, which Nick finds very engaging, when Charlie seemingly lives in quite a constrained family unit.
+It is interesting that Charlie is so open and expressive with his romantic emotions, which Nick finds very engaging, when Charlie seemingly lives in quite a constrained family unit.
 (Yet Charlie’s very open with his friends, who are extremely important to him, and presumably have become like family to him).

 Nick Nelson